AdaptGrad: Adaptive Sampling to Reduce Noise: Convolution for Smoothing

 \subsection{Monte Carlo Approximation for Convolution}

-As we described in \autoref{sec:related}, SmoothGrad is formulated in \autoref{eq:2}.
-By performing a simple transformation of the summation part, SmoothGrad could be redefined as \autoref{eq:3}.
+In \autoref{sec:related}, SmoothGrad is formulated in \autoref{eq:2}.
+As summarized in previous work \cite{wang2020smoothed}, SmoothGrad is essentially a type of convolution.
+In the form of Monte Carlo integration, SmoothGrad could be redefined as \autoref{eq:3}.

-In \autoref{eq:3}, the $p(\mathbf{\cdot})$ is the Probability Density Function (PDF) function of $D$-dimension distribution $\mathcal{N}^D(0,\Sigma_{sg})$.
-Furthermore, according to the Monte Carlo integration principle, the limit of $G_{sg}$ can be estimated as $N$ approaches infinity (sampling an infinite number of times).
-So we could obtain the upper limit in \autoref{eq:4}.
+In \autoref{eq:3}, the $p(\mathbf{\cdot})$ is the Probability Density Function (PDF) of $D$-dimensional distribution $\mathcal{N}^D(0,\Sigma_{sg})$.
+And according to the Monte Carlo integration principle, the limit of $G_{sg}$ can be estimated as $N$ approaches infinity (sampling an infinite number of times).
+So we could obtain the upper limit of $G_{sg}$ in \autoref{eq:4}.